Jan200101/Neuland/README.md

  - build qt5 and jsoncpp using `make qt5 jsoncpp`
  - run `make CROSS=i686-w64-mingw32.static-` to compile with Qt5
  - run the `cli` target to build without Qt5

+### Windows
+ Compiling on windows is currently unsupported duo.
+ If you want to help getting Windows supported help me find a reliable way of compiling this project on Windows